LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    code.

 .. _flag_debug:
-.. index:: single: debug flag
+.. index:: pair: debug; Flag

 ``debug(Option)``
    Controls the compilation of source files in debug mode (the Logtalk